-If there are no exemptions available, the FBT consequences of providing meal entertainment expenses are, by example using the 2021 FBT rates:
+The amount of FBT payable is dependent on which of the 2 main valuation methods are used.
+Only 1 valuation method can apply for each FBT year.
+If there are no exemptions available, the FBT consequences of providing meal entertainment expenses are, by example using the 2023 FBT rates:

 DETAIL AMOUNT

-Cost of Xmas party (inc. GST) 1,500.00
+Cost of Employee XMAS party (inc. GST) 1,500.00

 Gross up rate 2.0802

 Taxable value of event 3,120.30

 FBT Rate 47%

 FBT Expense 1,466.54

 all fringe benefits are subject to a gross up rate.

 Where FBT is paid the cost of the meal entertainment benefit (in this case the Xmas party) is deductible and the GST can be claimed on your next BAS.
-As you can see from the example above, even considering that the event is now tax deductible, the FBT cost associated with providing the meal entertainment benefit is more than the cost of the party.
-As such we want to avoid paying the FBT where possible.